-N. Korea gears up to celebrate birthday of country’s founder
+N. Korea gears up for 105th anniversary of founder’s birth

-PYONGYANG, North Korea (AP) — Amid rising regional tensions, Pyongyang residents have been preparing for North Korea’s most important holiday: the 105th birth anniversary of Kim Il Sung, the country’s late founder and grandfather of current ruler Kim Jong Un.
+PYONGYANG, North Korea — Amid rising regional tensions, Pyongyang residents have been preparing for North Korea’s most important holiday: the 105th birth anniversary of Kim Il Sung, the country’s late founder and grandfather of current ruler Kim Jong Un.

 Saturday’s holiday, known as the Day of the Sun, normally includes an immense military parade and synchronized public performances, sometimes involving tens of thousands of people.
 Pyongyang residents have been seen practicing.